 Our board has determined that Dr. Tiago Reis Marques and Dr. Yassine Bendiabdallah currently have relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, such that neither of them is "independent" as that term is defined under the rules of The Nasdaq Stock Market LLC, or the Nasdaq rules.
-Our board has determined that Prof. Lawrence Steinman and Simon Dumesnil are both "independent" as that term is defined under the Nasdaq rules.
+Our board has determined that Prof. Lawrence Steinman, Simon Dumesnil, and Dr. Emer Leahy are all "independent" as that term is defined under the Nasdaq rules.
 As permitted by Nasdaq, we intend to phase in compliance with Nasdaq's director independence requirements within the schedule outlined in Nasdaq's rules.
 That schedule requires a majority of the members of our Board to be independent within one year of listing.
 It also requires one member of each Board committee be independent at the time of listing, a majority of Board committee members to be independent within one year from listing.